BudddyDudeGuy/Night-City-Refined/README.md

 	Downloading and installing the modlist can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the Slow Download button for each mod.

-To install the modlist, complete the following steps:

 1. Open Wabbajack and click the gear icon in the top right.
 Click the login button for nexus to link your account to nexus so all the mods may be downloaded